-Área Santiago is a group of nineteen municipalities in the area of Santiago de Compostela, which work together in tourist promotion.
+Área Santiago is a group of eighteen municipalities in the area of Santiago de Compostela, which work together in tourist promotion.

 The territory of Área Santiago, which is so called due to its location in Santiago de Compostela’s area of influence, covers the south of A Coruña province and the north of Pontevedra province, both separated by the natural border of the River Ulla.

-It encompasses the territory of nineteen municipalities of inland Galicia: A Estrada, Ames, Arzúa, Boqueixón, Brión, Lalín, Melide, O Pino, Oroso, Padrón, Rois, Santiago de Compostela, Silleda, Teo, Touro, Trazo, Val do Dubra, Vedra and Vila de Cruces.
+It encompasses eighteen municipalities of inland Galicia: A Estrada, Ames, Arzúa, Boqueixón, Brión, Lalín, Melide, O Pino, Oroso, Padrón, Rois, Santiago de Compostela, Silleda, Touro, Trazo, Val do Dubra, Vedra and Vila de Cruces.

 It is an area profoundly defined by two of Galicia’s main water resources, due to their volume of water as well as their rich fauna, flora, landscape and culture: the Ulla-Deza River System, which delimits the south, and the River Tambre and its tributaries, which demarcate it in the north.